muskanapp/IDC-WIT-Personal-Assistant/README.md

 - The integration with Google Calendars API needs to be worked upon.

 ##   Performance and Scalability <a name="performance_and_scalability"></a>
+- The site works on all the web browsers.

 ## 🤓 Future Work
 - Notifications can be sent to the user reminding them of timely meals and breaks